quadruped-april/quadrupedal-velocity-tracking/README.md

 # Quadrupedal Velocity Tracking

-This is the official repo for Learning Accurate Velocity Tracking for Quadrupedal Robots.
+This is the official repo for Learning Agile and Accurate Velocity Tracking for Quadrupedal Robots.
 This contains a prebuilt version of our environment and a pretrained model for playing.